 Japanese as an Additional Language (JAL) & Japanese Language Acquisition (JLA)

-As well as a strong IB Japanese programme for fluent speakers at A-JIS, we have extensive provision for those who are non-native speakers.
+As well as a strong IB Japanese program for fluent speakers at A-JIS, we have extensive provisions for those who are non-native speakers.

-The aims of our JAL/JLA programmes are to:
+The aims of our JAL/JLA programs are to: